 Corporate Law Moot Court Team Competes annually in The Ruby R. Vale Interschool Corporate Moot Court Competition held each spring at Widener University School of Law in Wilmington, Delaware.
 This national competition focuses on corporate issues of current legal relevance.
 Frederick Douglass Civil Rights Moot Court Team The Frederick Douglass Moot Court Competition (FDMCC), named in honor of the famed abolitionist and advocate for justice and liberty is designed to raise critical civil rights issues.
 The competition problem is structured to address contemporary legal questions relating to the status of minorities in the United States.
 Since its inception in 1975, the FDMCC has been a cornerstone of National Black Law Students Association (NBLSA) programming.
 Each year over 100 teams compete within the six regional competitions, culminating the top three teams from each region competing at the national level during NBLSA's Annual Convention.
 Capital Law School is located in the Midwest Region of the NBLSA.
 To participate in the competition, students must be a BLSA member and in good academic standing.
 Team members are selected by the Moot Court Board.
 International Criminal Moot Court Team Competition is regional that includes North, South, and Central American law schools, hosted by Pace Law School.
 The winner of the region goes forward to compete at The Hague, Netherlands, against law schools from other regions of the world.
 At the Hague, the competition is sponsored by the International Criminal Court.
 Competitors write an appellate brief and argue on a problem concerning internationally recognized crimes against humanity or genocide.
 The students represent the Prosecutor, the Defense, and the Victims in the competition.
 Jessup International Law Moot Court Participation in The Phillip C. Jessup International Law Moot Court Competition.
 Approval needed by the Jessup Moot Court Team Advisors.
 Students may not earn more than 3 credit hours from international moot court competitions.
 Students selected by competitive audition.
 Labor and Employment Law Moot Court Team The Wagner Moot Court competition is the largest student-run moot court in the United States, and the only one dedicated to labor law.
 Each year, approximately 42 teams from across the country participate in the competition.
 The competition is held at New York Law School located in Manhattan.
 "The Wagner Competition is named in honor of the Law School's distinguished alumnus, United States Senator Robert F. Wagner, who graduated from New York Law School in 1900.
 During his four consecutive terms in the Senate (1926-1949), Wagner authored sweeping legislation that dramatically changed the American social and economic landscape.
 His two greatest legislative achievements occurred in 1935 with the passage of the Social Security Act to provide old-age pensions to Americans, and the National Labor Relations Act to guarantee labor's right to organize and bargain collectively."
 Case problems for the competition are based on labor law and employment law issues.
 To participate in the competition, it is recommended the completion of a course in labor or employment law, but not required.
 Students are required to have completed the Appellate Advocacy course.
 Team members are selected by the Moot Court Board.
 Admiralty Law Moot Court Team Competes in The Judge John R. Brown Admiralty Law Moot Court Competition, an interscholastic appellate moot court competition cosponsored by the University of Texas School of Law and the Tulane University Law School.
 Teams consist of three students who will write a brief for either the petitioner or respondent.
 The subject matter of the competition will be on a problem involving United States admiralty law and/or international maritime law.
 Information Technology Law Moot Court Team Participation in the International Information Technology and Privacy Moot Court Competition during fall semester.
 Approval of the faculty advisor is needed.
 Students selected by competitive audition.
 996 MOCK TRIAL TEAM, CLIENT COUNSELING TEAM, NEGOTIATION TEAM (1 Credit): Participation as a member of the mock trial team, client counseling or negotiation team.
 Supervised by a full-time member of the faculty consistent with the provisions of the Policy Manual Section 4.12.
 Approval needed by the faculty advisor(s).
 Credit is awarded upon the certification of the faculty advisor(s).
 Students are selected by competitive audition.
 Pre-requisite: 670 and Co-requisite: 922 for the Mock Trial Team; Prerequisite 908 for the Client Counseling Team; Prerequisite: 904 for the Negotiation Team.

 4.9A Perspective Courses During each registration period, courses satisfying the perspective requirement are listed in the registration materials.
-Following is a list of courses that have satisfied the perspective requirement in the past.
-Students should continue to check the courses on this list with information provided in the registration materials for the academic term to insure that courses continue to satisfy the requirement.
+Students should continue to check the information provided in the registration materials for the academic term to insure that courses continue to satisfy the requirement.
 Courses taught in summer abroad programs sponsored by other law schools cannot be used to satisfy the perspective requirement.

 Find us on: